Global Entity Disambiguation with BERT: Model

-\subsection{Local ED Model}
+\paragraph{Local ED Model.}

-Given an input document with $N$ mentions and their $K$ entity candidates, our local ED model first creates an input sequence consisting of words in the document, and $N$ masked entity tokens corresponding to the mentions in the document.
-Then, the model computes the embedding $\mathbf{m}' \in \mathbb{R}^{H}$ for each mention using Eq. \eqref{eq:feature}, and predicts the entity for each mention using the softmax function over its $K$ entity candidates:
+Our local ED model takes words and $N$ \texttt{[MASK]} tokens corresponding to the mentions in the document.
+The model then computes the embedding $\mathbf{m}'_e \in \mathbb{R}^{H}$ for each \texttt{[MASK]} token using Eq.\eqref{eq:feature} and predicts the entity using softmax over the $K$ entity candidates: